 Call: Visiting Scholars

-The IUR is currently looking for two visiting urban researchers for a one-month research stay at Malmö University between 1 March and 20 December 2020.
-The selected scholars will have the opportunity to conduct research at the IUR and to participate in the Institute’s research activities.
-The visiting scholars will be hosted by the Department of Global Political Studies (GPS).
+The IUR is looking for a visiting urban researcher for a one-month research stay at Malmö University between 5 February – 21 June 2024 or 19 August – 21 December 2024.
+The selected scholar will have the opportunity to conduct research at the IUR and participate in the Institute’s research activities.

 Profile and requirements

-- You have a doctoral degree (PhD) and have a proven record in research on urban issues.
+- You have obtained a doctoral degree (PhD) not earlier than 2016 and have a proven record in research on urban issues.

 - You have experience with multidisciplinary research.